Gallerydrive / The Grand Illusion

 Gallerydrive / The Grand Illusion is an all-in-one 1990’s immersive media art museum machinery drive-through videogame-like real world cyberspace installation.

-The video above shows the installation as it was set up in my workshop.
+The video on top of this page shows the installation as it was set up in my workshop.
 Due to the limited setup space in my workshop, the introduction sound of the ride can not be perceived in an adequate duration.
 This will be corrected in a public show by enlarging the track towards the Robotik Room.
-But since this sound plays an important role in the dramaturgy of the ride (it is supposed to open the viewers mind for the upcoming show by phonetically brainwashing him), you can listen to it here as mp3 (I recommend to listen that via headphones):
+But since this sound plays an important role in the dramaturgy of the ride (it is supposed to open the viewers mind for the upcoming show by phonetically brainwashing him), you can listen to it here (I recommend to listen that via headphones):